Drilling Countersink Holes: A Step-by-Step Guide

 These bits are convenient for quick and efficient drilling and countersinking in one step.
 They are commonly used when a chamfered hole is required for flush mounting screws.

-See also Best agility ladder drills for football
+See also Best impact drills for golf

 4. Specialty drill bits